 But in this case, obviously, you had to have someone there who really could do this stuff, and the guy who did it is a genius at it.
 Owns all the horses!
 Mixed up with all the actors playing different characters, including some of the yeomanry and soldiers, were all his stunt people.
 This guy was really good at understanding my aesthetic and what we were trying to achieve and delivering it.

 So it’s collaboration.
 That’s not news.
 That’s how films should be made.
 But what’s important is that we don’t do movie clichés.
 It’s about constantly looking at what it is, and what it’s about, and making it live.

 In the first place, it’s about an approach to acting where they really are grounded in what they are doing, and they are solid and confident and knowledgeable.
 They know how to do it so that you can then take it further, and push it, and get it better, and refine it, rather than chasing your tail so you get something in the camera and can move on to the next thing and break for lunch.

-To read the rest of the interview, purchase our ebook Peterloo in Process.
+To read the rest of the interview with Mike Leigh, purchase the book

 Discover how Mike Leigh and his team work their magic.